Atrial fibrillation: symptoms to watch out for

 Atrial fibrillation is the most common arrhythmia in the general population and its prevalence tends to increase with age

-The majority of patients suffering from atrial fibrillation are over 65 years old, with a greater involvement of men than women.
+The majority of patients suffering from it are over 65 years old, with a greater involvement of men than women.

 What is atrial fibrillation?

-Atrial fibrillation is a heart disease and occurs when the heartbeat is irregular and disorganised, often too fast (the heart fibrillates).
+This arrhythmia is a cardiac pathology and occurs when atrial activity is irregular and disorganised, and contractions occur at a higher rate than normal (the heart fibrillates).

-In normal, the electrical signal originates in the sinoatrial node located in the right atrium: from here the signal reaches the left atrium, the atria contract, the impulse passes through the atrioventricular node (a sort of dam between the atria and the ventricles) and the electrical impulse then passes to the ventricles.
+In normality, the electrical signal originates in the sinoatrial node located in the right atrium: from here, the signal reaches the left atrium, the atria contract, the impulse passes through the atrioventricular node (a sort of dam between the atria and the ventricles) and the electrical impulse then passes to the ventricles.

 These in turn contract and pump blood to the rest of the body.

-In subjects with atrial fibrillation, the contraction of the upper part of the heart (the atria) is arrhythmic and is not synchronised with that of the lower part (the ventricles).
+What happens in patients with atrial fibrillation is that the contraction of the upper part of the heart (the atria) is arrhythmic, very fast, and is not synchronised with that of the lower part (the ventricles).

 The three types of atrial fibrillation

-From a clinical point of view, there are three types of atrial fibrillation: paroxysmal, persistent and permanent.
+From a clinical point of view, three types of atrial fibrillation can be distinguished: paroxysmal, persistent and permanent.

-Patients with fibrillation generally experience a sensation of an irregular, often accelerated heartbeat; they may also experience shortness of breath and a feeling of weakness.
+Patients with atrial fibrillation generally experience a sensation of an irregular, often accelerated heartbeat (arrhythmic heartbeat); they may also experience shortness of breath (dyspnoea) and a feeling of weakness.

-In fact, fibrillation significantly increases the risk of thrombotic events: the mechanical immobility of the atria can promote the formation of clots that can reach the cerebral circulation and cause ischaemia and stroke.
+In fact, atrial fibrillation significantly increases the risk of thrombotic events: the mechanical immobility of the atria can favour the formation of clots that can reach the cerebral circulation and cause cerebral ischaemia and strokes.

-Certain conditions can favour the onset of this form of arrhythmia, such as high blood pressure, heart failure, diabetes, valve disease and the aftermath of heart surgery.
+Certain conditions can favour the onset of this form of arrhythmia, examples of which are:

 Tests for diagnosis

-In the presence of an irregular heartbeat it is advisable to consult a cardiologist or arrhythmologist, who will invite the patient to perform a series of tests.
+In the presence of an irregular heartbeat, it is a good idea to consult a cardiologist or arrhythmologist, who will invite the patient to perform a series of tests.

 The test of choice for diagnosis is the electrocardiogram.